 Complement an RGB image by subtracting each pixel value from the maximum pixel value supported by the class of RGB image and the difference is used as the pixel value in the complemented RGB image.

-If RGB image belongs to class ‘uint8’, each pixel will have values between [ 0 – 255].
-So, for ‘uint8’ class type maximum value a pixel can have is 255.
+- If the RGB image belongs to class ‘uint8’, each pixel will have values between [ 0 – 255].
+So, for the ‘uint8’ class type maximum value a pixel can have is 255.
 If an RGB image belongs to class ‘uint16’, each pixel will have values between [ 0 – 65535].
-So, for ‘uint16’ class type maximum value a pixel can have is 65535.
-Similarly, Maximum possible pixel value In ‘double’ class type RGB image is 1.0.
+So, for the ‘uint16’ class type maximum value a pixel can have is 65535.
+Similarly, the maximum possible pixel value In the ‘double’ class type RGB image is 1.0.

 For example, let an RGB image of ‘uint8’ class

 - If an image pixel has a value of 127 then, in complemented RGB image same pixel will have a value ( 255 – 127 ) = 128.

 - If RGB image pixel has value 255 then, in complemented RGB image same pixel will have value ( 255 – 255 ) = 0.